On the independent set sequence of a tree: Introduction

 This seemingly simple question turns out to be quite intricate.
 It is easy, via the Matrix Tree Theorem, to establish $E(X_k)=\binom{n}{k}\left(1-\frac{k}{n}\right)^{n-1}$ (this was probably first observed by Bedrosian \cite{Bedrosian}), so that the sequence $(E(X_0), E(X_1), \ldots, E(X_n))$ is unimodal.
 One might then try to establish that with high probability the $X_k$'s fall in disjoint intervals centered around the $E(X_k)$'s, leading to a.a.s. unimodality.
 Unfortunately the variance of $X_k$ (which can also be explicitly calculated via the matrix tree theorem) turns out to be very large, typically much larger than $E(X_k)^2$, precluding a straightforward application of the second moment method.

 Nonetheless, Theorem \ref{thm-decreasing-tail} allows us to say something about the decreasing tail of the independent set sequence of almost all trees, beyond what is given by Theorem \ref{thm-LMpartialuni}.
-Pittel \cite{Pittel}, tightening an earlier result of Meir and Moon \cite{MeirMoon} established that for any $f(n)=\omega(1)$, a.a.s.
+Pittel \cite{Pittel}, tightening an earlier result of Meir and Moon \cite{MeirMoon}, established that for any $f(n)=\omega(1)$, a.a.s.

-where $\alpha({\bf T})$ is the size of the largest independent set in ${\bf T}$, and $\rho \approx 0.5671$ is the unique real solution to $\rho e^\rho=1$.
-This leads us to conclude that a.a.s. the (non-zero part of the) independent set of the uniform labelled tree is decreasing for its last about $36\%$, or from about $0.37n$ on.
+where $\alpha({\bf T})$ is the size of the largest independent set in ${\bf T}$, and $\rho \approx 0.5671$ is the unique real satisfying $\rho e^\rho=1$.
+So, by Theorem \ref{thm-decreasing-tail}, a.a.s. $(i_k)$ is decreasing for $k \in [\rho n/(1+\rho),\rho n]$, or the last approximately $36\%$ of $[0,\rho n]$.
 Here we improve this. \begin{thm} Let ${\bf T}$ be a uniformly random labelled tree on $n$ vertices, and let $X_k$ be the number of independent sets of size $k$ in ${\bf T}$.
-A.a.s. the sequence $(X_\ell, X_1, \ldots, X_n)$ is weakly decreasing, where $\ell=\bestdec n$. \end{thm} So a.a.s. the (non-zero part of the) independent set of the uniform labelled tree is decreasing for its terminal $38.8\%$.
+A.a.s. the sequence $(X_\ell, X_{\ell+1}, \ldots, X_n)$ is weakly decreasing, where $\ell=\weakbestdec n$. \end{thm} So a.a.s. the (non-zero part of the) independent set sequence of the uniform labelled tree is weakly decreasing for its terminal approximately $38.8\%$.
 See Section \ref{sec-proofs-mttapp} for the proof of Theorem \ref{thm-random-tree-dec-tail}.
-With some further computation it is likely that we could improve to $\ell = 0.34667n$, but not to $0.34666n$.
+With some further computation it is likely that we could improve Theorem \ref{thm-random-tree-dec-tail}, but an improvement to $\ell=0.346n$ is beyond the reach of our current methods.
+(Problem \ref{prob-improve-wingard} suggests a possible direction of improvement.)

 Our second observation around Question \ref{AMSE-tree-Q} concerns the start of the independent set sequence.
 Again, we begin with a general statement: \begin{thm} Let $G$ be a graph in which every maximal (by inclusion) independent set has size at least $\lambda$.
-Then the initial portion $(i_0, i_1, \ldots, i_{\lceil \lambda/2 \rceil})$ of the independent set sequence of $G$ is non-decreasing. \end{thm} This is a straightforward generalization (see Section \ref{sec-proofs-head-plus-misc} for the short proof) of a result of Michael and Traves \cite{MichaelTraves}, who showed that if every independent set in $G$ is contained in an independent set of size $\alpha$ ($G$ is {\em well-covered}) then $i_0 \leq i_1 \leq \cdots \leq i_{\lceil \alpha/2 \rceil}$.
+Then the initial portion $(i_0, i_1, \ldots, i_{\lceil \lambda/2 \rceil})$ of the independent set sequence of $G$ is weakly increasing. \end{thm} This is a straightforward generalization (see Section \ref{sec-proofs-head-plus-misc} for the short proof) of a result of Michael and Traves \cite{MichaelTraves}, who showed that if every independent set in $G$ is contained in an independent set of size $\alpha$ ($G$ is {\em well-covered}) then $i_0 \leq i_1 \leq \cdots \leq i_{\lceil \alpha/2 \rceil}$.